-On 24th July, Dr Mark Warren from Bredon will be attempting to cycle 1,173 miles to raise funds for Event Mobility – a Pershore-based charity that loans mobility scooters and wheelchairs at nationwide events.
+On 24th July, Dr Mark Warren set off from Bredon to cycle 1,173 miles to raise funds for Event Mobility – a Pershore-based charity that loans mobility scooters and wheelchairs at nationwide events.

 "People have said to me that this challenge is like asking a runner to do back-to-back marathons for 11 days,” says Mark of the gruelling challenge.
 “Hence I have been putting some serious training so that I have the strength and stamina to successfully complete the distance on my Tifosi road bike.

 “I'll be collecting donations as I go but I would like to encourage everyone to donate to the Event Mobility Just Giving Page.
 Whatever can be spared will help Event Mobility continue to meet the growing demand for independent mobility."

 Event Mobility is a charity which provides access to shows and events for disabled, elderly and mobility impaired people through the short-term loan of electric scooters and manual wheelchairs.
 Providing a fleet of 300 mobility scooters and 100 manual wheelchairs for well-known events such as The British Grand Prix, The Ryder Cup and Glastonbury, the majority of scooters available are supplied by TGA, including the Breeze S4.